QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2025-01-14-testing-out-flexibility-in-microservices-deployment-with-dapr.md

 ## Conclusion

-Now we know that when we continue on with developing our applications that will connect over pub/sub, we can ignore the choice of implementation.
-We can test out different infrastructure with our workload and make an informed decision based on what we see without having to make sacrifices in our code base.
+Now we are comfortable that when we continue on with developing our applications that will connect over pub/sub, equipped with the knowledge that we can ignore the choice of implementation.
+We can test out different infrastructure for pub/sub with our workload and make an informed decision based on what we learn next - without having to make sacrifices in our code base up front.